ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

   buttonTitle: ""
   buttonUrl: ""
 intro:
-  title: My clients.
-Our work.
+  title: Meet my clients.
+See our work.
-  subtitle: I work with clients—business owners and marketing professionals near
+  subtitle: I work with business owners and marketing professionals to create
-    and far—to create next-level content for websites, landing pages, videos, blogs, and more.
+    next-level content for websites, landing pages, videos, and more.
   buttonTitle: view portfolio
 partners:
   partnerLogo3: /img/michael-smeal-studios.jpg